LiangSun617/DANDP2-Data-Analysis-of-Titanic-Survival/README.md

 ```
 and notice that variable "Sex","Pclass", and "Embarked" are categorical.

-Fourth, convert categorical into dummies:
+Fourth, convert categorical variables into dummies:

    ```
-   # "sex" is coded as 1=female and 0=male
+   # "sex" is recoded as 1=female and 0=male

     def convert_sex(sex):
         if sex == 'female':